tom-power/right-shift-vi-like-macos/README.md

 ### Installation

-Clone/download then run the intallation script in the root of the project:
+Clone/download then run the installation script in the root of the project:

 ```sh
 ./bin/install.sh